-36. Other than staff costs already built in to the base budget, the main financial cost associated with producing this draft Local Plan are specialist consultant's costs in preparing technical studies.
+- 41. Other than staff costs already built in to the base budget, the main financial cost associated with producing this draft Local Plan are specialist consultant's costs in preparing technical studies.
 Costs are being met from within the Development Plan budget already approved by Council.
 Funding will be drawn down as required from the budget and Local Plan reserve.
-Approximately £180K was spent from the budget in 2015/16 and £280K in 2016/17 with £73,500 recouped via contributions from other Local Authorities in relation to joint work on the evidence base.

-- 37. The scale of the Council's investment should be seen in the context of the scale of new investment (new commercial and retail development as well as residential) into Central Bedfordshire that a Local Plan will enable.
-The cost of plan-making should also be seen against the cost of the alternative approach of fighting costly appeals against speculative development. - 38.
+Approximately £180K was spent from the budget in 15/16 and £280K in 16/17 with £73,500 recouped via contributions from other Local Authorities in relation to joint work on the evidence base.
+In 17/18 these costs remained broadly similar with costs of £273K incurred. - 42.
+The scale of the Council's investment should be seen in the context of the scale of new investment (new commercial and retail development as well as residential) into Central Bedfordshire that a Local Plan will enable.
+The cost of plan-making should also be seen against the cost of the alternative approach of fighting costly appeals against speculative development. - 43.
 Failing to adopt a "sound" Plan could lead to a failure to deliver the required levels of housing, jobs and infrastructure proposed for growth and regeneration in the area in a planned way.
 This draft of the Plan has taken into consideration the soundness tests set out in the NPPF.
 These tests need to be complied with otherwise there is a risk that a planning inspector could find the Plan unsound.
-To help minimise this risk, the evidence base has been refreshed and specialist external advice sought on the robustness of the process, including an advisory visit with the Planning Inspectorate and engagement with the Department of Communities and Local Government (DCLG). - 39.
+To help minimise this risk, the evidence base has been refreshed and specialist external advice sought on the robustness of the process, including an advisory visit with the Planning Inspectorate and engagement with the Department of Communities and Local Government (DCLG). - 44.
 An internal officer Project Board which reviews risks and mitigation on a regular basis through a risk register has also been in operation throughout the lifespan of the Local Plan programme.